kiwanami/emacs-deferred/README.markdown

  * The order of the results is corresponding to one of the argument.
  * Giving an alist of tasks as the argument, the results alist is returned.

-### Deferred Combination : try-catch ###
+### Deferred Combination : try-catch-finally ###

 This s-exp executes following tasks:
 * Getting an image by wget command,
 * Resizing the image by convert command in ImageMagick,
 * Insert the re-sized image into the current buffer.
-You can construct the control structure of deferred tasks, like try-catch-finally.
+You can construct the control structure of deferred tasks, like try-catch-finally in Java.

 Get an image by wget and resize by ImageMagick: